 When different senses have different syntactic behavior, codes for each behavior are recorded in a single entry.
 For example, "beer" has two senses: the alcoholic beverage and the amount of a standard container of that beverage.

-A. Patients who drank beer recovered more slowly than patients who drank wine.
+<?escape?>A. Patients who drank beer recovered more slowly than patients who drank wine.
 B. Fifty-six patients reported drinking more than five beers a day.

 The first sense illustrated in A. above is a mass (uncount) noun.
 The second sense illustrated in B. is a regular (count) noun.
 In cases like this the appropriate codes for both senses are included in the entry.